Surfing

 Eisbach, Munich

 Set in the middle of the city’s expansive Englischer Garten, the Eisbach River wave is a must-see for any land-locked wave hunter.
-The river wave engineered by Rainer Klimaschewski, who essentially ended up one of the pioneers in human-made wave technology.
+The river wave was engineered by Rainer Klimaschewski, who essentially ended up one of the pioneers in human-made wave technology.
 The river and the wave are almost always busy with tourists and locals, but it’s well worth a jump in the icy water.
-Suffice to say, it’s the only surf wave like it in the middle of an urban centre anywhere on the planet (but you will need your wetsuit in the winter).
+Suffice to say, it’s the only surf wave like it in the middle of an urban center anywhere on the planet (but you will need your wetsuit in the winter).

 Wadi Adventure, Al Ain, United Arab Emirates

-There appear to be no upper limits to the UAE’s engineering gall: as well as being home to some of the world’s most soaring towers, it also lays claim to the world’s first human-made white water rafting, kayaking and surf facility.
-Despite its artificial status, Surfer Magazine called Wadi Adventure the 41st best surfing beach in the world, which, given its bearings in middle of a desert oasis close to the border of Oman, is no mean feat.
+There appear to be no upper limits to the UAE’s engineering gall: as well as being home to some of the world’s most soaring towers, it also lays claim to the world’s first human-made white water rafting, kayaking, and surf facility.
+Despite its artificial status, Surfer Magazine called Wadi Adventure the 41st best surfing beach in the world, which, given its bearings in the middle of a desert oasis close to the border of Oman, is no mean feat.
 Be sure to stop by on your next layover.

 Sunway Lagoon, Kuala Lumpur, Malaysia

-It gets hot in KL – real hot – and there’s no better way to cool down without skipping town than hitting up the local wave.
-When the Perhentian Islands or Langkawi coast is just too much of a mission, locals and interlopers get down in their trunks to Sunway Lagoon: 13,000 sq. metres of artificial summertime glory.
-Though it can get hectic here, surfing is possible at least for an hour or two each day, with boards available for hire at the main desk (FYI: only 12 riders are allowed at any one time, so register early and claim that swell).
+It gets hot in KL — real hot — and there’s no better way to cool down without skipping town than hitting up the local wave.
+When the Perhentian Islands or Langkawi coast is just too much of a mission, locals and interlopers get down in their trunks to Sunway Lagoon: 13,000 sq. meters of artificial summertime glory.
+Though it can get hectic here, surfing is possible at least for an hour or two each day, with boards available for hire at the main desk (FYI: Only 12 riders are allowed at any one time, so register early and claim that swell).